×

 • Javanese is spoken as a national language in: Indonesia.

 You will also get to know the continents where Mongolian and Javanese speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Javanese language is 11.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Javanese language is 11.
 Find all the information about these languages on Mongolian and Javanese.

 Mongolian and Javanese Language History